lymanjre/cf/README.md

 # Hi there
-This script is translated script that search for prefered IP of
+This script is a translated script from an original chinese one which searchs for prefered clean IP of Cloudflare in your network.
+Before starting with; the files need to be downloaded so choose option 7 first.
+Then it's reay to go.
-Cloudflare.
-Before starting ;
-the files need to be downloaded.

 Credit to @badafans